Non-vanishing of geodesic periods of automorphic forms: Introduction

 In this paper we introduce a new method which answers an average version of Michel's question in a strong sense.
 In particular, we show that, when ordered by length, $100\%$ of the geodesic periods are non-vanishing.
-More precisely, let denote the set of primitive, closed geodesics on the modular curve with length $\ell(\mathcal{C}):=\int_\CC 1 \tfrac{|dz|}{y}$ bounded by $X$.
-From the prime geodesic theorem, with the best error term to date given by \cite{soyo}, we know
+More precisely, let